The Pillar Foundation Staff

 Andrew Muller, Librarian and Assistant

 Andrew is a former homeschooler, Pillar student, and is currently pursuing a college degree.
 He assists with administrative responsibilities including management of the Pillar library, and cultivation of student leadership skills.
-He and Daniel Hite teach U.S. Constitution and Government.
+He and Daniel Hite teach U.S. Constitution and Government and Christian Self-Government.
 Andrew is also the Administrator of the St. Louis Teen Eagles.

 Michael Cordner, Director Emeritus